sandersn/manual/Typescript-for-Functional-Programmers.md

-# Typescript for Haskell programmers
+# Typescript for Functional Programmers

 Typescript began its life as an attempt to bring traditional object-oriented types to Javascript so that the programmers at Microsoft could bring